Graduate School Top Level Calendar » CAL GRAD PROF DEV

 Universally Designed Assessments

 Monday, March 30, 2026, 10:50 AM - 11:40 AM, Universal Design for Learning (UDL) is a proactive approach to making course materials more accessible, but its principles can also enhance how students express their understanding of course content.
 In this workshop, we will explore strategies for engaging with students who may approach assessments in unexpected ways and how to design more inclusive assessments that allow for diverse demonstrations of learning.
 We will also focus on designing assessments efficiently, prioritizing student agency while minimizing instructor burnout.
-Learning Outcomes, Design assessments differentiated for learners' success. , Develop materials that prioritize learners' agency and choice. , Center for Teaching Excellence, Thomas Cooper Library, Level 5, Room L511, This is an in-person event that requires physical attendance; register here to attend.
+Learning Outcomes, Design assessments differentiated for learners' success. , Develop materials that prioritize learners' agency and choice. , This is an online only webinar; there is no in-person attendance option.
+To attend the webinar, register here.
 Admission Cost: Free, Register to Attend.
 Monday, March 30, 2026, 10:50 AM – 11:40 AM.
-Thomas Cooper Library L511.
+See event description for more details.

 Designing Accessible PowerPoint Presentations